An abortion is the medical process of ending a pregnancy so it does not result in the birth of a baby.

 Read more about how an abortion is performed.

-An abortion is not the same as a miscarriage, where the pregnancy ends without medical intervention (although medical treatment may be needed after a miscarriage).
+An abortion is not the same as a miscarriage, which is where the pregnancy is lost or ends naturally.
+The loss starts without medical intervention, although medical or surgical treatment may be needed after a miscarriage has started to help empty the womb.

 Why an abortion may be needed